Permanent Retainer - Cost, Comparisons & Pros vs. Cons

 Your dental insurance may cover some of the cost, depending on your policy and benefits.

-Permanent vs. Removable Retainers
+Permanent vs. removable retainers

 There are two main types of removable retainers available today: traditional Hawley retainers (usually made with metal wiring and an acrylic or hard plastic base) and clear plastic retainers (sometimes called Essix retainers, after the brand who first brought them to market).